anetwork/sidenav/Readme.md

 ```

 ## Register a new item
-* Define your all of items on file " app/config/SideNav/Config.php "
+* Define your all of items

 ```php
 SideNav::register('{item_name}',function($menu){